Gaslighting is one of the most dangerous types of emotional abuse, yet gaslighting examples can be difficult to spot in everyday life.

 Kevin: I did.
 What more do you want?
 You’re always trying to catch me doing something wrong, aren’t you?

-Stage 3: Gaslighting and Discard
+Stage 3: Discard

 Allie: What?
-You told me she cheated on you with your best friend and you never wanted to talk to her again.
+You told me she cheated on you with your best friend, and you never wanted to talk to her again.
 I thought you said you blocked her from even contacting you?
 I don’t understand.

 Kevin: Where did you get that idea?
 I never said I had her blocked.
 At least she never got jealous like this.